 These consolidated financial statements were prepared on a going concern basis.
-As of February 28, 2022, the Company has no source of revenue and has working capital of \$5,188,327 (2021 -\$3,788,362).
+As of February 28, 2023, the Company has no source of revenue and has a working capital surplus of \$1,095,514 (February 28, 2022 - surplus of \$5,188,327).
 The Company's ability to continue as a going concern is dependent upon the ability of the Company to obtain financing and generate positive cash flows from its operations.
 Management of the Company believes they are able to raise sufficient funds to cover all of its operating requirements, financial commitments, and business development priorities during the next twelve months.
 However, the Company expects that it will continue to need to obtain further financing in the form of debt, equity, or a combination thereof in the future.
 There can be no assurance that additional funding will be available to the Company, or, if available, that this funding will be on acceptable terms.
 If adequate funds are not available, the Company may be required to delay or reduce the scope of any or all of its development projects.
+All of these material uncertainties may cast significant doubt about the Company's ability to continue as a going concern.